jpkalenderian/Library/README.md

 ## Overview

-The Library Management System is a command-line application developed in Java.
+The Library Management System is a GUI application developed in Java.
 It offers separate interfaces for librarians and users, allowing them to perform various tasks related to library management.

 ## Problem Statement